Big Bamboo Lounge

-The bar featured an eclectic drink menu (cocktails, beer, wine) with the signature drinks being "The Big Bamboo" and the legendary "Swamp Water," with the former listed in the menu as made with "Rum, rum, and more rum" and having an appropriately murky dark greenish appearance.
-The bar did not make or serve food, however, at various times bagged snack chips were available for purchase.
+The bar featured an eclectic drink menu (cocktails, beer, wine) with the signature drinks being "The Big Bamboo" and the legendary "Swamp Water," with the former listed in the menu as made with "Rum, rum, and more rum" and having an appropriately light red appearance.
+The bar did not make or serve food; however, at various times bagged snack chips were available for purchase.
 Customers were also allowed and encouraged to order pizza delivery to the bar.
-Over the years employees from both Universal and Walt Disney World donated a limited amount of theme park paraphernalia, most notable and recognizable were Disney ride vehicle seats from "Test Track" which found a home in the small hallway just outside the restrooms.
-Perhaps most unique to the Big Bamboo was the tradition of "The Book" which was kept under the bar.
-"The Book" was an album of photos of mostly female patrons who were photographed flashing their breasts in the bar and who also would then donate their bras to The 'Boo so they could then be stapled to the ceiling of the bar.
+Over the years employees from both Universal and Walt Disney World donated a limited amount of theme park paraphernalia.
+Most notable and recognizable were Disney ride vehicle seats from "Test Track" which found a home in the small hallway just outside the restrooms.
+After the Owner and founder Bruce Muir died in 1999 and long time Bartender, Ray Guenther, retired from bartending at the Bamboo, the essential character of the Bar changed.
+"The Book" was the complete opposite of what the Bamboo stood for for 22 years.
+Unfortunately, in their absence, the tradition of "The Book" which was kept under the bar began.
+"The Book" was an album of photos of mostly female patrons who were photographed flashing their breasts in the bar and who also would then donate their bras to "The 'Boo" so they could then be stapled to the ceiling of the bar.
 The current whereabouts of "The Book" are not known.

 In 2003, Astro's broadcaster Larry Dierker was so enamored with the bar that he built a replica at the Astros Minute Maid Park in Houston, Texas.